-Flowering Quince Bonsai Tree, scientific name Chaenomeles speciosa, is native to eastern Asia in Japan, China and Korea.
+The Flowering Quince Bonsai Tree, scientific name Chaenomeles speciosa, is native to eastern Asia in Japan, China, and Korea.
 This is one of my favorite trees for bonsai.

 This deciduous shrub produces gorgeous pink, red, or white flowers and fragrant yellowish fruits.

-Fruit is editable but but tart, can be used for jelly making.
+Fruit is editable but tart, and can be used for jelly making.
 Flowering Quince can be made into a beautiful bonsai tree.

 Scientific name: Chaenomeles specios,

 Common Names: Flowering Quince, Japanese Flowering Quince, Red Flowering Quince, Pink Flowering Quince, Quince

 Appearance: Flowering Quince is a thorny shrub with alternately arranged and simple leaves.
 New leaves have a reddish color that matures into a deep, shiny green.